Scanning a Document on Your Phone > Adobe Scan App Instructions

 Read and understand course restrictions > Be sure that you review course restrictions before registering for courses.
 You may encounter prerequisites, corequisites, or other requirements you have to meet in order to register for a specific course.
 Registration & Records outlines each type of requirement.
 If you have concerns, talk to your advisor.
 They also appear as an exclamation point highlighted in yellow in the Enrollment Wizard and on the course offerings page.
 Some are listed just below the course title in the course catalog.

-Determine the ARE courses that count as an Elective in the Economics Minor > The following courses can count toward your Economic Minor:
+Determine the ARE courses that count as an Elective in the Economics Minor > ARE 201 or EC 201 is required for the minor.
+Two courses from different categories are also required.

 Drop a course > Pay attention to deadlines on the academic calendar.
 The way you can drop a course varies based on the time of the semester.

-After Census Date, but prior to the last two weeks before the last day of classes in a semester: Initiate a course drop in this time frame via a Schedule Revision Form.
-You must complete the form and drop it off in 111 Patterson Hall for review.
-Additional paperwork may be required.
+After Census Date, but prior to the last two weeks before the last day of classes in a semester: Initiate a course drop in this time frame via a Schedule Revision request in MyPack Portal.

-Two weeks or less until the last day of classes: Initiate a course drop in this time frame via a Schedule Revision Form and Supplemental Data Form (completed by the instructor).
-You must complete the form and drop it off in 111 Patterson Hall for review.
-Additional paperwork will be required once you arrive at 111 Patterson Hall.
+Two weeks or less until the last day of classes: Initiate a course drop in this time frame with a Schedule Revision request in MyPack Portal and Supplemental Data Form (completed by the instructor).
 Documentation for your unforeseen medical, psychological, or dire personal/family hardship situation will also be required and you must meet certain standards for drop approval at this late date.
 You cannot drop a class at this date and beyond for the following reasons:

 Keep in mind that dropping a class from your schedule may impact your academic progress, Financial Aid eligibility, and does not promise a full refund for the cost of the course.
 You should talk to Financial Aid, your advisor, and Athletics or Office of International Programs (where applicable) prior to dropping a course.
 There is no guarantee that course drops will be approved.